-An almost 3,000-year-old grand yet lost temple or just a figment of religious fable?
+An almost 3,000-year-old grand yet lost temple or just a figment of a religious fable?
 Solomon’s Temple or the First Jewish Temple has raised debates for centuries over its mere existence.
-According to Biblical traditions, the massive religious structure mentioned with incredible details was the centerpiece of the Jerusalem sanctuary and was erected on the humongous man-made plateau by around 960 BC (according to conventional sources).
+According to Biblical traditions (including the Old Testament), the massive religious structure mentioned with incredible details was the centerpiece of the Jerusalem sanctuary.
+It was erected on the humongous man-made plateau, circa 960 BC (according to conventional sources).

 Taking the slightly more ‘sensational’ route, Solomon’s Temple was also the chosen building that supposedly housed the Ark of the Covenant.
 Unfortunately, archaeology has still not been able to reveal much about the presence of any such ancient monument.
 Moreover, in our current circumstances, political affairs play a big role – with the Temple Mount (the aforementioned man-made plateau) ‘also’ hosting what is considered the oldest extant Islamic architectural specimen of the world – the Dome of the Rock (or Qubbat As-Sakhrah).